 Why SBHCs Work

-SBHCs are located on school grounds and are open and operating when kids are in school.
+SBHCs are located on school grounds and are open and operating when youth are in school.
 As a result, students are back in class faster than if they had sought health care in a non-SBHC setting.
-Additionally, parents do not need to take time off work in order to transport a sick student to the doctor.
-SBHCs provide accessible, comprehensive, and confidential health care services to Oregon youth through public and private partnerships (e.g. schools, health departments, tribes, community providers, hospitals).
+Additionally, parents do not need to take time off work in order to transport their child to the doctor.